 The bottom right is a detail of Mongol cloth of gold now in the Cleveland Museum of Art.
 Combining Iranian motifs of griffins and winged lions with Chinese cloud patterns on the lions’ wings, it illustrates the hybrid motifs and techniques that emerged from the Mongols' imperial workshops.
 A nomadic culture of felt and fur, the Mongols loved woven textiles, especially those incorporating gold threads, and the desire for such treasures motivated many of their conquests.
 I discuss the Mongols inn chapter six (Consumers).

 The bottom left is a detail from the most amazing thing I saw, among many amazing things, during my textile research: a two-story hydraulic machine, built almost entirely of wood, for twisting ("throwing") silk filaments.
 These are not, as you might imagine, 18th- or 19th-century inventions.
 They date back to the 15th century and had their heyday in the 16th and 17th centuries (although this particular one operated up until the 1930s).
 Flavio Crippa, a physicist who spent his career developing machines for the modern silk industry, has for the past couple of decades worked to recover, restore, and re-create them for museums throughout Italy.
-I was lucky enough to have him as a host on a tour of several museums, including this one in Garlate and the one in Caraglio that I visit in chapter two (Thread).
+I was lucky enough to have him as a host on a tour of several museums, including the one in Caraglio that I visit in chapter two (Thread).
 Here's a video to go with the photo: